ccathal/Time-Series-Monitoring-System/README.md

 3. Ansible deplyoment of the exporter, prometheus, grafana and the reverse proxy contained in the `ansible` directory.

 ## Main Instructions to Deploy TSM System
+The deployment of the Time Series Monitoring System occurs under the `localhost` domain.
 1. Install Ansible
 ```
 sudo apt install ansible